bondjimbond/islandora_badges/README.md

 ## Notes

-Built by [Mark Jordan](https://github.com/mjordan) and tested by [Brandon Weigel](https://github.com/bondjimbond) for the second iCampBC in July 2016.
+Built by [Mark Jordan](https://github.com/mjordan) and [Brandon Weigel](https://github.com/bondjimbond) for the second iCampBC in July 2016.

 ## License